scala-network/xtc-stak/README.md

 ## Download

-You can find the latest releases and precompiled binaries on GitHub under [Releases](https://github.com/fireice-uk/xmr-stak/releases).
+You can find the latest releases and precompiled binaries on GitHub under [Releases](https://github.com/stellitecoin/xtl-stak/releases).

 ## Default Developer Donation

-By default the miner will donate 2% of the hashpower (2 minute in 100 minutes) to my pool.
+By default the miner will donate 2% of the hashpower (2 minute in 100 minutes) to Stellite's donation pool.
 If you want to change that, edit [donate-level.hpp](xmrstak/donate-level.hpp) before you build the binaries.

-If you want to donate directly to support further development, here is my wallet
+If you want to donate directly to support further development of the original XMR-stak, here are their wallets

 fireice-uk:
 ```